SingularDTV/snglsDAO-whitepaper/README.md

 ## IV.
 SNGLS DAO
-Our goal is to create a “living” system that adapts the platform (Breaker DApp) to the needs of the artists, without living on the backs of the creators.
+Our goal is to create a “living” system that adapts the protocol to the needs of the artists, without living on the backs of the creators.

 ### Adaptive Platform Rules
 1. Fees are kept low for basic maintenance